scottmk/ti4-reference/docs/index.md

 * Reorganized Prophecy of Kings factions to be alphabetical by common name
 * Reorganized Discordant Stars factions to be alphabetical by common name
-* Added placeholders for Codex 4 "factions"
+* Added placeholders for Codex IV "factions"
 * Fixed [alliances page](alliances.md) to be easier to read

 ### **03 Jun 25**